Final Diameter: 140mm (5 ½")

 Phosphor Bronze is perhaps the most popular slide with this model, but we encourage you try both and discover your own preference.

-Ships with multiple options:
+Can Ship with multiple options:

 Keep your favorite Top & Bottom Caps, and/or purchase

 additional caps, if you find them useful as well.

 One common configuration is to use the Lightweight Top Caps with two Medium Bottom Caps & one Heavy Cap on the 3rd valve.